 - physical or laboratory findings that are highly unusual, don't correspond with the child's medical history, or are physically or clinically impossible

-- short-term symptoms that tend to stop or improve when the victim is not with the perpetrator (for example, when hospitalized)
+- short-term symptoms that tend to stop or improve when the victim is not with the perpetrator (for example, when the child is hospitalized)

-- a parent or caregiver who isn't reassured by "good news" when test results find no medical problems, but continues to believe that the child is ill and may "doctor shop" to find a professional who believes them
+- a parent or caregiver who isn't reassured by "good news" when test results find no medical problems, but continues to insist that the child is ill and may "doctor shop" to find a professional who believes that

 - a parent or caregiver who appears to be medically knowledgeable or fascinated with medical details or seems to enjoy the hospital environment and attention the sick child receives

 - a parent or caregiver who's overly supportive and encouraging of the doctor, or one who is angry and demands further intervention, more procedures, second opinions, or transfers to more sophisticated facilities